Ensembl/ensembl-vdm-docs/src/docs/evidence.md

 | attributes        | array of Attribute | Different databases and experimental methods report different information about an assertion
 | citations         | array of Publications | List of Publications

-## Questions/Comments
-* Can we model citations better instead of strings (PMID:12345) ?